 - Plain design

-The RTX 2080 Ti Gaming OC from Gigabyte is one of the more affordable choices on this list.
+The RTX 2080 Ti Gaming OC from Gigabyte is one of the more affordable graphics cards on this list.
 But it is still powerful enough to hold its own.

 While it may be clocked slightly slower than some of the top-end variants, this card maintains consistent temperatures and runs smoothly.